Ismailia Egypt Travel Guide

 As an agricultural region, Ismailia boasts an abundance of fresh produce, directly influencing the freshness of its dishes.

-Stewed fava beans (Fuul), often with olive oil and cumin, are a breakfast staple.
+Stewed fava beans (Fuul), often cooked with olive oil and cumin, are a breakfast staple.
 Ta'ameya, Egyptian falafel made from fava beans, are deep-fried and served in bread.

 Seafood eateries along the Corniche for fish; local bakeries for Hawawshi.